pazzo83/QuantLib.jl/docs/source/math.rst

     Updates a log interpolation and its interpolator from a given index

-.. function:: update!(interp::LogInterpolation) = update!(interp.interpolator)
+.. function:: update!(interp::LogInterpolation)

     Updates a log interpolation and its interpolator from the first index

-..function:: value(interp::LogInterpolation, val::Float64)
+.. function:: value(interp::LogInterpolation, val::Float64)

     Returns the interpolated value

-..function:: derivative(interp::LogInterpolation, val::Float64)
+.. function:: derivative(interp::LogInterpolation, val::Float64)

     Returns the derivative of the interpolated value